Skip to main content

 It's important to know what kind of vacation you're aiming for, so you can choose what cruise line, ship, and itinerary fits your needs.

 Each of the seven different mainstream cruise lines offers guests a different experience.
-Carnival Cruise Line, for instance, prides themselves on having the "most fun ships at sea," while Royal Caribbean is known for having the most innovative, thrilling ships at sea.
+Carnival Cruise Line, for instance, prides itself on having the "most fun ships at sea," while Royal Caribbean is known for having the most innovative, thrilling ships at sea.
+Moreover, Virgin Voyages is the only adult-only mainstream line—ideal for those looking to let loose in a kid-free environment.

 Image

 Finally, how do you want to spend your days in port?
-If you're wanting to spend most days lounging on the beach, maybe you'll enjoy the crystal clear waters of the Eastern Caribbean.
+If you want to spend most days lounging on the beach, maybe you'll enjoy the crystal clear waters of the Eastern Caribbean.
 Looking to zip line through a jungle, swim with stingrays, or venture off the beaten path on an ATV tour?
 The Western Caribbean would fulfill those wants.

-If you don't dedicate the time to doing proper research before booking your cruise, you might be left feeling disappointed.
+If you don't dedicate the time to conducting research before booking your cruise, you might be left feeling disappointed.

 2. Pick the right stateroom